Bitcoin tops $20,000 milestone and continues to surge to record highs - KESQ

 Bitcoin has blown past the $20,000 mark and continues to hit record highs as investors flock to the cryptocurrency during the coronavirus pandemic.

-After topping the symbolic benchmark Wednesday, bitcoin continued to surge late into the evening.
-It was last trading at roughly $21,851, according to data provider Refinitiv.
+After topping the symbolic benchmark Wednesday, bitcoin continued to surge.
+Prices topped $23,000 Thursday morning.

 Bitcoin has been on a tear this year, having tripled in value.
 It and other cryptocurrencies have been attractive to investors as the US dollar has weakened.